-All of Ontario's conventional oil and gas discoveries and production to date are found in the southern part of the province in the Paleozoic rocks that are similar to, and extensions of, plays
+All of Ontario's conventional oil and gas discoveries and production to date are found in the southern part of the province in the Paleozoic rocks that are similar to, and extensions of, plays occurring in the United States portions of the Michigan and the Appalachian basins.
+There have

 As previously documented by Bailey and Cochrane (1984a, 1985), most of the remaining undiscovered oil and gas resources in both the Devonian and Cambrian plays are expected to occur beneath Lake Erie.
 In both plays, the Paleozoic sedimentary strata thicken and deepen to the southeast into the Appalachian Basin beneath the Lake Erie.
-Within the NWMO study area no undiscovered resources are assigned to either of these plays.
-For the Cambrian play, all of the discovered resources and significant oil and gas shows occur in the Appalachian Basin, while the NWMO study area lies entirely within the Michigan Basin.
+Within the study area no undiscovered resources are assigned to either of these plays.
+For the Cambrian play, all of the discovered resources and significant oil and gas shows occur in the Appalachian Basin, while the study area lies entirely within the Michigan Basin.
 For the Devonian play, there are no discoveries within the study area, the potential reservoir strata occur at shallow depths (<200 metres), there are no cap rocks, and water well records indicate widespread occurrence of fresh water within the Devonian carbonate strata.
-Therefore, in the present study we only focus on those plays with resource potentials in the NWMO study area.
+Therefore, in the present study we only focus on those plays with resource potentials in the study area.